davidcanadas/Passkey/README.md

 ## How to require a passkey

-Passkeys are to be forward-delcared when declaring classes with functions protected by passkeys.
+Passkeys are to be forward-declared when declaring classes with functions protected by passkeys.

 Protected functions do require to receive a nameless, constant reference of the passkey.
 By convention, it is recommended to put them as the last argument in the arguments list, for instance: